thinkshout/thinkshout/blog/_posts/2016-03-03-rethinking-strategies-for-online-donor-acquisition.md

 This method is not only rather expensive, but it rarely (if ever) yields a return worth the investment.
 That’s not surprising: imagine how you would react to an email in your inbox that you know you didn’t sign up for… from an organization you have never heard of or been involved with.
 That’s an immediate swipe/delete.

-Hubspot did a write-up on [why buying a list is a bad idea](http://blog.hubspot.com/blog/tabid/6307/bid/32892/Why-Purchasing-Email-Lists-Is-Always-a-Bad-Idea.aspx) should you need to bolster your argument to anyone who isn’t convinced.
+Hubspot did a write-up on <a href="http://blog.hubspot.com/blog/tabid/6307/bid/32892/Why-Purchasing-Email-Lists-Is-Always-a-Bad-Idea.aspx" target="_blank"> why buying a list is a bad idea</a> should you need to bolster your argument to anyone who isn’t convinced.

 So, focus on setting up the infrastructure to properly introduce new contacts into your organization, make them feel like they’re a part of something special with a welcome series.
 Then test, tweak, and re-test some of these methods to see what works best for you.